 Tell them you've decided to spend all this time, money, and effort on something that will matter to you thirty years from now.
 In other words, tell them that you intend to take your college education seriously.

 The above was adapted with minor modifications from Dr. Eugene Clay of Arizona State University.

 Some students study religion to prepare for a career in high school teaching or religious ministry.
 Others plan to proceed to graduate work in theology or religious studies in anticipation of a university career.
-Most students, however, major in theology simply because they find the study fascinating and rewarding.
-As an inherently interdisciplinary field, theology is an ideal liberal arts major.
+Most students, however, major in religious studies simply because they find the study fascinating and rewarding.
+As an inherently interdisciplinary field, religious studies is an ideal liberal arts major.
 Through close study of influential theological and religious texts, rituals, and artifacts, students learn about their own faith and our common culture.
 Beyond these points, studying religion is practical in several less obvious ways.